micheal-swiggs/jumblar/README.md

 If an adversary obtains the vague-hash and knows the password then the most they can achieve is knowing a set of locations that share the same vague-hash.
 Hence the adversary can only have a vague idea of what the location could be.

-Currently the vague-hash is three bytes long, it is hoped that this will become customizable.
+Currently the vague-hash is two bytes long, it is hoped that this will become customizable.

 <h4>Open storage & PGP network</h4>
 Jumblar leverages vague-hashes and the PGP network to store Jumbles in the open.
 Currently every Jumble is stored in the comment of a PGP entry.
 If you have a Jumble then everyone can see your username, email and vague-hash.